wassimbenaissa/PM-resume/README.md

 # LaTeX Resume Template

-This is a simple, clean, one-page LaTeX resume template based on the structure used by Wassim Benaissa, originally inspired by Awesome-CV and sb2nov's resume.
+This is a simple, clean, one-page LaTeX resume template based on the structure originally inspired by Awesome-CV and sb2nov's resume.

 It uses the Helvetica font and is designed for a professional look with minimal clutter.